k-milic/deploy-infrastructure-with-terraform/README.md

 3. Move the downloaded executable in this directory
 ![](./png//screenshots/terraform-dir.PNG)

-4. Add this directory path to the PATH variable
+4. Add this directory path to the PATH environment variable
 ![](./png/screenshots/terraform-path-var.PNG)

 5. Click OK to apply all changes.

 Terraform should now correctly be installed.
 Open Powershell or cmd.exe and check for the terraform version with `terraform version`
 ![](./png/screenshots/terraform-version.PNG)

+# Create an AWS Access Key

+# Add Terraform extension in VS Code
 # Config
 ## Testing
 ## Reflection